trussworks/truss-interview/BROWSER_README.md

 -   A public git repository (Github is fine) that contains your code and a `README.md` that tells us how to build and run it.
 -   Your solution running in an online IDE such as [CodePen](https://codepen.io) or [Glitch](https://glitch.com).

-Please ensure that your submission includes everything needed to run and view your project:
+Please ensure that your submission includes everything needed to run and view your project's code:

 -   If your solution code requires compilation (such as with a tool like webpack or create-react-app), please provide complete instructions for running your code, including